Tuwaiq-Data-Science-Bootcamp-V2/Capstone_Proposal/Fuller Face FF.md

 - Raghad Alsalamah

 ## Objectives:
-Detecte customer satisfaied by Facial recognition system  and full  the survey automatically from different expressions of the human face , Surprise, Anger, Happiness, Sad, Neutral.
+- Directed to companies to help them fill out surveys on customer satisfaction in a quick way using a Facial recognition system to be fully automatic from different expressions of the human face, Surprise, Anger, Happiness, Sad, and Neutral.

 ## Dataset Description: